COSC-499-W2023/year-long-project-team-19/docs/weekly logs/Leo's Individual log.md

 - Added a game over screen that will trigger when a player is out of health.
 - Added an option in the game scene to turn instruction labels on or off
 - Still working on reset token timstamp system and UI changes based on previous ideas.
-- Looking into testing for the login, create, reset.

 # Date Range: 24-03-2024 to 31-03-2024 - W12